a-v-medvedev/mpi-benchmarks/README.md

 ## Topology options

-For each benchmark one can choose a topology from a set.
-There is a specific set of possible communication topologies -- the ones that make sense for a particular benchmark.
-In fact, the current set of benchmarks is virtually divided into two parts: one implying point-to-point communication patterns, and another one implying collective communication patterns.
+For each benchmark one can choose a topology (or a type of communication pattern) from a set.
+With command line options, one can chose the topology that makes sense for a particular benchmark.
+In fact, the current set of benchmarks is virtually divided into two parts: one implying point-to-point communication patterns (topologies), and another one implying collective communication patterns (topologies).

 ### Point-to-point style topologies